Luos-io/Documentation/src/pages/get_started/get_started.md

 This page allows you to build, flash, run, and control your very first Luos code.

-This Getting started is separated in 2 parts:
+This Get started is separated in 2 parts:
- - **The embedded part**: By following this part you will have all the tools you need to easily develop using Luos in your embedded target.
+ 1. **The embedded part**: By following this part you will have all the tools you need to easily develop using Luos in your embedded target.
- - **The remote control part**: By following this part you will have all the tools you need to take control and easily test any Luos device.
+ 2. **The remote control part**: By following this part you will have all the tools you need to take control and easily test any Luos device.

+ In order to complete this tutorial you will need to install dependancies such as <a href="https://www.python.org" target="_blank">Python</a>, <a href="https://git-scm.com/" target="_blank">GIT</a>, the USB driver compatible with your board and <a href="https://ipython.org/" target="_blank">Ipython</a>.
+How to install and use those dependancies is not our purpose here, however we will provide you with links to help you along the process.

-## The embedded part: Run your first embedded app!
+## 1. The embedded part: Run your first embedded app!

-This tutorial shows you how to quickly upload a Luos application on an MCU development kit.
+This tutorial shows you how to quickly upload a Luos application on a Microcontroller Unit (MCU) development kit.

 Supported boards are listed below:
-- Arduino zero, MKRzero, MKR1000, or any SAMD21-based Arduino board
+- <a href="https://www.arduino.cc/en/Main/ArduinoBoardZero&" target="_blank">Arduino zero</a>, <a href="https://store.arduino.cc/products/arduino-mkr-zero-i2s-bus-sd-for-sound-music-digital-audio-data" target="_blank">MKRzero</a>, <a href="https://store.arduino.cc/collections/boards/products/arduino-mkr1000-wifi" target="_blank">MKR1000</a>, or any <a href="https://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems" target="_blank">SAMD21-based</a> Arduino board
-- STM32L432KC Nucleo
+- <a href="https://www.st.com/en/evaluation-tools/nucleo-l432kc.html" target="_blank">STM32L432KC Nucleo</a>

 > **Note:** This list will grow longer with time.